Grove Stamp 75

 There is one massive room where the new roof (just a few hundred years old) spans over the original building which looks like a small street of Medieval buildings, complete with jutting out first floors and mullioned windows: just amazing.

-Ahead is the atrium like inner hallway with an open staircase to three bedrooms, two superking and one twin and two bathrooms, beyond that it is the maltings floor.
+The main hallway opens out on the left to a large dining room with windows on two sides, lovely beams, wood panelling and an oak floor.
+Ahead is the atrium like inner hallway with an open staircase to three bedrooms, two Super king and one twin (can be made into a Superking) and two bathrooms, beyond the staircase on the ground floor is the maltings floor.
 This room is almost like a courtyard with a ancient street inside it – which is how it was built and rebuilt over the ages.
-Here there are some useful laundry facilities and a table tennis table and shortly, a pool table.
+Here there are some useful laundry facilities and a table tennis table.

 Throughout many of these ground floor rooms are beautiful brick, tile or flagstone paving and all rooms are rich in ancient beams.

 A complimentary starter pack is provided on your arrival which includes essentials such as tea, coffee, sugar, milk, butter, olive oil, salt & pepper.
-Plus a starter pack for the woodburners of firelighters, and firewood, more is available locally.
+Plus a starter pack for the wood burners of firelighters, and firewood, more is available locally.

-The owners are now offering “Ye Olde River House”, as the plaque on the tower proclaims, to guests who will thrill to be able to enjoy staying in such a unique place.”
+The owners are now offering “Ye Olde River House”, as the plaque on the tower proclaims, to guests who will thrill to be able to enjoy staying in such a unique place.

 Local Area